-The Township, under GAS, must, from an accounting perspective, recognize OPEB liabilities.
+The Township, under generally accepted accounting principles (GAAP), must, from an accounting perspective, recognize OPEB liabilities.
 However, under the current status of the law, the Township, based on the terms of its collective bargaining agreements and Employee Handbook, has no legal obligation to continue to provide any post-employment benefits, including retiree health care.